Muhammed-Hagras/HagShop_Shopping_Cart/README.md

 - In this project , customer can Register and login.

--browse and view between home page, about and contact.
+- browse and view between home page, about and contact.

--Can add products to cart.
+- Can add products to cart.

--In the cart can inc/decrease cart items.
+- In the cart can inc/decrease cart items.

--can remove products from cart.
+- can remove products from cart.

--checkout cart.
+- checkout cart.

 ## Tools: